 Top medical schools also have top financial resources.
 They often go the extra mile to make med school affordable for all students.
 When you step up on graduation day to receive that well-deserved diploma you may find yourself with much less debt than had you attended a less esteemed school.
 The stats bear this out.

-The median indebtedness for 2015 medical school graduates who incurred debt (very few graduate debt free) was $181,000.
-Using the US News figures, we calculated the average indebtedness for graduates who incurred debt of our 25 top medical schools to be $130,000 and the median indebtedness of graduates of the top 25 primary schools to be $131,000.
-Debt hovered right around $100,000 for graduates at such prestigious schools as Harvard and Stanford.
-It was an amazingly low $57,000 at Mayo.
+The median indebtedness for 2018 medical school graduates who incurred debt was $200,000.
+Using the US News figures, we calculated the average indebtedness for graduates who incurred debt of our 25 top medical schools to be $155,000 and the median indebtedness of graduates of the top 25 primary schools to be $145,000.
+Debt hovered right around $105,000 for graduates at such prestigious schools as Harvard, Johns Hopkins, and Stanford.

 The list of perks goes on and on.
 So don’t let anyone tell you not to aim high.